 11. Château De La Dauphine – wine tours and tastings

 Credit: Chateau De La Dauphine

-Interested in wine tours and tastings at Château Lynch Bages?
+Interested in wine tastings and winery tours at Château Lynch Bages!
+Find out more.

-Don’t miss out on wine tastings and tours at Château Beychevelle!
+Interested in wine tastings and winery tours at Château Beychevelle!
+Find out more.

 The best way to discover the châteaux of Bordeaux is on a guided wine tour.
 Experience the different winemaking styles in a day on a wine tour with passionate tour guides and regional experts.
 We have a huge range of wine and food tours in Bordeaux including wine tastings and food tours.
 Find the perfect tour for you!
 Have you read our other wine region guides?
 Here are our experts’ opinions on which wineries to visit in Rioja, Umbria, Provence and Puglia!